 Does it take more time than methods like building web 2.0 properties and commenting?
 For sure.
 But is it worth the time and effort to go through the process for a single link or share?
 Absolutely.

-The links you acquire through outreach are going to be ones that actually make an impact in your rankings.
+The backlinks you get through outreach are going to be ones that actually make an impact in your rankings.
 It’s going to help establish your site’s authority.
 Best of all, they’re going to be long-term, powerful links that can’t be easily replicated by your competitors.

 Although the method here is really basic, it’s still an effective strategy that works.
 If you take the time to network with others, you’ll find that outreach link building is fun, effective, and definitely worth the effort.